-Today having a web presence is a must for every running business.
-Especially if it strives to stand out from the crowd of similar services/products and raise customer awareness.
-Thus, sometimes having only a website fails to satisfy the needs of the clients and provide proper insights.
+Today, having a web presence is a must for every functioning business.
+This is especially true if it strives to stand out from the crowd of similar services/products and raise customer awareness.
+Thus, sometimes having only a website fails to satisfy the needs of clients and provide proper insights into the business.

 Every day more and more users switch to mobile devices.
-And according to the latest KPCB report by Mary Meeker, by the end of 2016, the share of mobile traffic (51%) has finally outrun the desktop (42%).
-If there is a perfect time to consider building a custom application – it is now.
+According to the latest KPCB report by Mary Meeker, by the end of 2016, the share of mobile traffic (51%) has finally outpaced the desktop (42%).
+If there is a perfect time to consider building a custom application – it’s now.

-But it doesn’t mean rushing into hunting developers for a full-time job.
-Not all businesses can afford an in-house team of software engineers, and some just don’t need it.
+But it doesn’t mean jumoing into panic-mode and hunting for developers as a full-time job.
+Not all businesses can afford an in-house team of software engineers, and some simply don’t need it.

 Instead, one of the best and most top priority solutions would be to outsource your app development.
-In this article we are going to cover the process of looking for and hiring a mobile app development company from A to Z.
+In this article we’re going to thoroughly cover the process of looking for and hiring a mobile app development company.

-#1 Decide on the type of mobile application development you need
+Decide on the type of mobile application development you actually need

-Before plunging into the quest for the holy mobile app developers, chew over the kind of application you want.
+Before plowing headlong into the quest for the holy mobile app developers, consider the kind of application you want.

 You have decided on getting yourself an application.
 What’s next?
 Is it going to be for iOS, for Android, or for both?
 On the one hand, iOS apps bring twice as much more revenue as Android.
 On the other, Android holds 80.7% of the global smartphone market share.
 We’ve outlined the ups and downs of each:

 - Firmer / less buggy